abefetterman/urdx/README.md

 # urdx
-## Robot definitions using JSX
+## Create URDF robot definitions using JSX

-This is essentially an XML templating language for rendering URDF files.
+This is essentially a templating engine for rendering URDF files using javascript.
 This allows:

 ### Programmatic shape definitions.